 The Basilica of Our Lady of the Rosary, begun to be built in 1928 in Neo Baroque style, it houses today the tombs of the children, but also the tomb of Sister Lucia who passed away in 2005, then the Basilica of Santissima Trindade, built in 2007 with more than 8000 seats and 40,000 m² of area was designed by the Greek architect Alexandros Tombazis, a modern and quite imposing church.

 In Aveiro the Portuguese Venice we suggest a trip on a “Moliceiro” boat to get to know the 3 kilometers of canals that made the support of the city itself, be it moliça (a seaweed used in agriculture and for pharmaceutical purposes), as well as Salt another of the Aveiro curiosities, today salt does not have the value of other times, especially this type of salt culture that is more time where most of the things are done by hand, here we will understand the importance of this product in the family economy of these families and get to know the salt flower better.

 Another curiosity will be to know the Aveiro market a construction in wrought iron and glass very to the type of Gustavo Eiffel and to the innumerable buildings Art New all cataloged what they reveal the importance and even the wealth of this city.
 From Aveiro we will arrive in our accommodation in Oporto.

-The Porto Baixa (Downtown) is laid out around the Avenida dos Aliados (Avenue of the Allies), the city´s focal point, where everything happens, on this thoroughfare, there is the imposing Oporto Municipal Council building.
+Today in our Itinerary Portugal and Spain in Ten Days from Lisbon will visit Oporto, starting by the Porto Baixa (Downtown) is laid out around the Avenida dos Aliados (Avenue of the Allies), the city´s focal point, where everything happens, on this thoroughfare, there is the imposing Oporto Municipal Council building.

 Lello Bookstore continues to satisfy everyone from literature lovers to architecture students to “Harry Potter” fans.